thanhliem-SE/Weather-Mobile-App/README.md

 https://github.com/thanhliem-SE/Weather-Mobile-App/blob/main/app/release/app-release.apk

 ## Contribution
-If you have any ideas or issues, don't hesitate to make contact via the Issues page.
+If you've found an error in this sample, please file an issue.

+Patches are encouraged and may be submitted by forking this project and submitting a pull request.
+Since this project is still in its very early stages, if your change is substantial, please raise an issue first to discuss it.

 ## Licence
-© Nguyen Thanh Liem
+© Copyright Nguyen Thanh Liem